 Patwalia also argued that arms were planted during the raids conducted by the police at Gurung’s residence and the false case under the stringent Unlawful Activities (Prevention) Act was also registered.

-At the end of the hearing, Attorney General K K Venugopal told the bench that the Centre would follow the order passed by the apex in the matter.
+At the end of the hearing, Attorney General K K Venugopal told the bench that the Centre would follow the order passed by the apex court in the matter.

-The GJM leader had earlier claimed in the apex that he was being politically persecuted by the state government and sought a probe by the NIA or CBI in the killings of several Gorkhaland activists during the recent agitation for a separate state.
+The GJM leader had earlier claimed in the apex court that he was being politically persecuted by the state government and sought a probe by the NIA or CBI in the killings of several Gorkhaland activists during the recent agitation for a separate state.

 The GJM central committee had recently suspended Gurung for six months and appointed Binay Tamang as the party’s new president.

-Gurung has approached the top seeking an independent probe into the alleged killings of Gorkhaland supporters during the recent protests.
+Gurung has approached the top court seeking an independent probe into the alleged killings of Gorkhaland supporters during the recent protests.

 [Via: PTI]